pedroferrr89/guess-the-number/README.md

 Modules used: random

-Topics covered: If statments, for loops and input function
+Topics covered: If statments, for loops, lists and input function

 Any comments or suggestions are greatly appreciated!